Tmanuk/love-and-dread/README.md

-# Love & Dread (Preview 78%)
+# Love & Dread (Preview 85%)
-This is a 78% build preview version of the game with intro logic and text effects.
+This version includes the character selection screen with portrait images and basic selection logic.